Dynamsoft/barcode-reader-javascript/README.md

 ## Initialization

 You might notice that the decoding process doesn't start immediately.
 It's because our library needs some time for the initialization including downloading the resources and compile them.
 If the helloworld is deployed, the program will cache the wasm file in the indexDB to speed the download up.
 You can check the download status with the `_onWasmDownloaded`callback.
-Please note this functions is only triggered in the first visit because that's the only time the download of the wasm files is require.
+Please note this function is only triggered in the first visit because that's the only time the download of the wasm files is required.

 Every time you open the page, the initialization will start only once.
 You can check with the `isLoaded` function to see if it's successful.

-`loadWasm` is the most basic function for initialization, you can call it over and over again or add it in your page initialization to speed up.
+The `loadWasm` is the most basic function for initialization, you can call it over and over again or add it in your page initialization to speed up.
 The promise will be resolved if the initialization is done.

 `createInstance` and `Scanner.open` will call `loadWasm` on the backend so no initialization is required for those functions.